skx/cpmulator/README.md

-# Portability

-The CP/M input handlers need to disable echoing when reading (single) characters from STDIN.
-There isn't a simple and portable solution for this in golang, although the appropriate primitives exist so building such support isn't impossible, it just relies upon writing per-environment support, using something like the [ReadPassword](https://pkg.go.dev/golang.org/x/term#ReadPassword) function from the standard-library.

-I sidestepped this whole problem initially, just invoking the `stty` binary to enable/disable the echoing of characters on-demand, but that only works on Linux, BSD, and Mac hosts.
-To be properly portable I had to use the [termbox](https://github.com/nsf/termbox-go) library for all input, but that means we get no scrollback/history so there's a tradeoff to be made.

-By default input will be read via `termbox` but you may you specify a different driver via the CLI arguments:

-* `cpmulator -input xxx`
-  * Use the input-driver named `xxx`.
-* `cpmulator -list-input-drivers`
-  * List all available input-drivers.

 # Usage

 If you launch `cpmulator` with no arguments then the default CCP ("console command processor") will be launched, dropping you into a familiar shell: